KUMBAKONAM

 The Story of Venkatamakhi

 Four hundred years ago at the doorstep of Raja Kavya Veda Patashala school, Kumbakonam, Venkatamakhi brings his magnum opus work, “Chatur-Dhadi-Prakashika” to his parents, Govinda Dikshithar and Nagalambal.
 With their blessings he is ready to present his work to the world.
 All his life Venkata had been waiting for this occasion, but first he is lost in the own thoughts.
-That sad dark day when his prodigal brother had died young.
-He spent all his time studying the work of his elders, practicing Veena and writing so that one day he could fill the void his brother left.
+On the sad day when his prodigal brother dies, he spends all his time at the Veena, using music to fill the void his brother left.

 The Swetha Vinayagar